Kilimo Minnesota: Farm and Empower

 Kilimo Minnesota is an organic incubator farm with a mission to empower emerging farmers of African descent, socially and economically through mentorship, farmland access navigation and community building.

 We see acres, people working the land from all backgrounds, all seeking to connect with land and fulfill their lives.
 New farmers have brought with them the knowledge of their cultures as well as a hunger to learn about the local cultures as they related to land before and now as well as the new farming techniques and lifestyle in the new land.
-They are intent on learning modern agricultural methods in order to create a resilient food culture in a sustainable environment.
+They are intent on creating a resilient food culture in a sustainable environment that honors the land.

 Founders, Moses and Lonah are making these visions a reality through Kilimo Minnesota.
 They both grew up in farming communities in Kenya.
 Moses remembers waking each morning to take care of the animals.
-Lonah recalls starting her days at 5 a.m. and working in the fields for seven or eight hours.
+Lonah recalls starting her days at 5 a.m. and working in the fields for seven or eight hours that included picking tea.
 Both were given an opportunity to come to the United States through an immigration lottery system, and as young adults they found themselves in Minnesota, where they met at Big River Farms, a nonprofit training program for immigrant and other emerging farmers.

 As a newly arrived immigrant, Moses observed that a common path for newcomers was to settle in communities where other countrymen had settled and to take jobs that others before them had taken, often in urban centers.
 In this, Moses and Lonah saw a risk of losing their connection with the land and, consequently, their cultural roots.
 They decided to stick with farming.

 Life was not easy.
 They toiled hard, worked extra off-farm jobs after long days in the fields and still struggled to make ends meet.
 And to top it all off, there were northern winters to adapt to!
 Friends helped when they could, and through it all, they saw challenges and opportunities but never thought of quitting.